 At Holbrook, we adapt and ‘fine-tune’ these approaches for each pupil.

-As a Derbyshire school, most of our pupils live within the county, but a significant number attend from Derby City, as well as Nottingham City and Nottinghamshire.
+As a Derbyshire school, most of our pupils live within the county, but a significant number attend from Derby City, and a smaller number from Nottinghamshire, Leicestershire and Staffordshire.
 Our staff are a well trained and dedicated team, who work with parents, carers and other professionals to make sure that all our pupils are able to achieve their best.

 Holbrook School for Autism is part of the Esteem Multi-Academy Trust which currently comprises of 11 academies throughout Derbyshire and East Staffordshire.